10 Best Free Fonts for Pinterest (That Stay Crisp in Pins)

 • Vibe: Hand-lettered casual script.

-• Best for: Fashion or recipe pins that need a personal touch.
+• Best for: Fashion and recipe pins that need a personal touch.

-• Tip: Pair the Regular + Caps styles for instant heading/subheading contrast.
+• Tip: Pair Regular + Caps for instant headline/subhead contrast.

 3. League Spartan